-- Donate to food organizations like Blessings of Hope that help put food into hungry hands.
+- Donate charitable food to food banks like Blessings of Hope that help put nutritious food into hungry hands.

-- Look for opportunities to volunteer for a more hands-on approach.
+- Look for opportunities to volunteer at soup kitchens, food pantries, or another central Pennsylvania food bank for a more hands-on approach.

-- Keep food from going to waste through donations to local food banks or distribution areas.
+- Keep food items from going to waste through donations to local food pantries or other food donation centers near you.

 - Organize a food drive through your church, youth group, or business—we can help!